-Curricula are innovative with the integration of faith, simulation, and caring.
-Content themes reflect current trends in health care and nursing, and standardized testing benchmarks at each level ensure that students meet national benchmarks in preparation for immediate graduate professional nursing practice and for the future of health care.
-For further information regarding this curriculum revision, please contact the School of Nursing.
+An innovative curriculum supports student focus on the integration of faith, simulation, and caring and content themes are reflective of current trends in health care and nursing.
+Standardized testing benchmarks at each level ensure that students meet national benchmarks in preparation for immediate graduate professional nursing practice and for future health care opportunities.
+For further information regarding curricula revision, please contact the School of Nursing.